vaintrub/kv-storage/README.md

 #  Key-value storage accessible by http
 ##  What is it?
 This is a key-value storage using Tarantool
+## DEMO
+The application is deployed to http://kv-storage-tarantool.site/

 ## 📚 Technologies
 This project is powered by Lua.